Jump to job: Tock (2019 - 2023) | SwipeSense (2016 - 2019) | Syndio (2011 - 2016)

 I've been building software professionally since 2011.
 Here's a walkthrough of my career.
 For a quicker overview, check out my LinkedIn or resumé.

 Most of my experience has been building B2B SaaS.
-I've worked on software used by all types of businesses, ranging from small restaurants to huge Fortune 500 companies.
+I've worked on software used by all types of businesses, ranging from small restaurants to medium-sized hospitals to huge Fortune 500 companies.
+After a decade as a full-time software engineer for startups, I'm offering my expertise on a contract basis.

 I love being involved with all aspects of product development, from the early design stages, to coding, to monitoring usage and iterating until a feature has the intended outcome.
 I've mostly worked on small teams where everybody has the chance to take ownership and think like an architect.